Life in the Lewis-Clark Valley grows complicated after a serial killer strikes their quiet rural communities

 However, if Pearsall was indeed the killer, why had he left his prized clarinet at the theater that night?
 His personal vehicle and uncashed paycheck were left at his home and his girlfriend told police that nothing about Steven seemed amiss when she dropped him off at the theater that night.
 His demeanor was described as soft spoken and kindhearted.
 Things just didn’t add up.
 When police discovered another man had been present at the theater the night Kristina and Jackie disappeared, and that the same man was the last person to see little Christina alive two years earlier, they realized the only involvement Pearsall had with the crimes was being in the wrong place at the wrong time.
 To the chagrin of the area’s citizens, as the police searched for additional evidence, they refused to release the name of their new “person of interest”.

-Lance Jeffery Voss and the 1972 California mortuary break-in attempt
+Lance Jeffrey Voss and the 1972 California mortuary break-in attempt

-We know little of Voss’s youth but when we pick up his story as a young man, things quickly begin to seem a bit odd.
+We know little of Voss’s youth but when we pick up his story as a young man, things quickly begin to seem a bit out if place.
 It was reported that at 25 years of age, Voss was caught and arrested for attempting to break into a Mortuary in California.

 In early June 1972, 17-year-old “Antoinette” had a heated argument with her boyfriend on a California public beach.
 She stormed away, walked down the beach, and disappeared.
 The following day, her nude body was found floating near the shore.
 Her death was ruled a suicide (by drowning) and her remains were taken to the Willow Glen Mortuary (possibly named Fergusons at the time) at 1039 Lincoln Ave in San Jose, California where they were stored, awaiting burial preparations.